Racehorse Trainer Idiosyncrasies

 The difference is huge.
 Runners from both stables had obviously won last time out and run very recently, so they should all be very competitive.
 However the trainers clearly have different agendas or levels of ability in keeping up the high levels of form.

-Horses Returning Quickly to the Track When Not Winning Last Time Out
+Horses Returning Quickly Without Winning Last Time Out

 An interesting angle is to look at the trainers that are not obliged to run their horses quickly as they did not win last time out.
 Again there is a wide spread in terms of performance: